 - Prototypes Black Infant Health Program, Pomona, CA

-PRENATAL STAFF DEVELOPMENT AND PERINATAL TRAINING FOR HEALTH PROFESSIONALS
+PROFESSIONAL DEVELOPMENT FOR PERINATAL HEALTH PROFESSIONALS

 Review our 2017 Seminar: Life in the Womb and Its Lasting Impact